George Buddy Król

 The following morning, Matlock called me into his office.
 I knew already what he would say.

-"Brown was embezzling, so I fired him," he spoke in an angry voice.
+"Brown was embezzling, so they fired him," he spoke in an angry voice.
 "I think you'll find the evidence in the books, but I want you to wrap up the investigation this week."

 It had to be a mistake -- or was it?
 The audit showed Brown did nothing to the books.
 However, the audit showed Lemony had been using an account for sales that Matlock had entered.
 I looked it up, and I searched the internet for the firm.
 It didn't exist!
 Millions had been sent to this façade over the last year, and it was out of the players' pension fund!